-David Bahati's anti-homosexuality bill – making being gay punishable by death and a bunch of other stuff that sounds like society has regressed by about 200 years – is due to be tabled in Uganda's Parliament any day soon, which is obviously terrible news for gay people in Uganda and human rights, generally.
+David Bahati's anti-homosexuality bill, which, depending on who you ask, may or may not included language that would sentence gay people to death and a bunch of other stuff that sets society back by about 200 years, is due to be tabled in Uganda's Parliament any day now.
+This, obviously, is terrible news for gay people in Uganda and human rights in general.

 It took David two weeks to get back to me, but the day before I left Uganda, he granted me an interview.

 VICE: Hi David.
 Can you run me through this bill?

 David Bahati: The bill basically has four components.
 The first component is to outlaw homosexuality.
 The second component is about the emerging issues within homosexuality we've seen over time, including the promotion of it.
 The bill also concentrates on the inducement of children.
 There's no law that stops same-sex marriage, so we want to outlaw and prohibit it and see rehabilitation and counselling for the victims of this grave, evil practice.

 Yes.
 [NB: according to Clare Byarugaba / CSCHRCL the bill that will be tabled still has the death penalty in.]

 What evidence has been taken to the Legal Affairs Committee that people are recruiting children into homosexuality?

 The committee has considered the bill and passed it and got all the necessary information it needed to make a decision.
 We have abundant evidence of what is happening in our community—parents and children have come to us.
 We're in the business of defending the family between man and woman, as the holy scripture and Qur'an dictates.